idkr-client/idkr/code_of_conduct.md

 * Insulting, derogatory or political comments/attacks
 * Public or private harassment
-* Sharing others' private information, such as physical address or E-Mail, without permission.
+* Sharing others' private information, such as physical address or e-mail, without permission.
-* Other behavior which could be considered inappropriate in a professional setting
+* Other behavior which could be considered inappropriate in a professional setting.

 ## Responsibilities